-On 1 June 2008, Jasmin, an employed solicitor, paid \$1,750 for a subscription for the provision of a monthly professional journal for the period 1 June 2008 to 31 May 2009.
-Because the thing to be done under the agreement is wholly provided within a 12-month period ending before the last day of the next income year, Jasmin is entitled to a deduction for the expenditure in 2007-08.
+On 1 June 2011, Jasmin, an employed solicitor, paid \$1,750 for a subscription for the provision of a monthly professional journal for the period 1 June 2011 to 31 May 2012.
+The provision of the journal is the 'thing to be done under the agreement'.
+Because the period of subscription is wholly within a 12-month period ending before the last day of the next income year, Jasmin is entitled to a deduction for the expenditure in 2010-11.

-CALCULATING YOUR DEDUCTION IF THE 12-MONTH RULE IS NOT SATISFIED expenditure × number of days of eligible service period in the income year total number of days of eligible service period
+CALCULATING YOUR DEDUCTION IF THE 12-MONTH RULE IS NOT SATISFIED